asinghani/crypto-accelerator-builds/README.md

 You must copy your synthesized gate-level-netlist for `user_project_wrapper` to `verilog/gl/` and overwrite `user_project_wrapper.v`.
 Otherwise, you can point to it in [info.yaml](info.yaml).

-> Note: If you're using openlane to harden your design, this should happen automatically.
+> Note: If you're using openlane to harden your design, you should find the synthesized gate-level-netlist here: `openlane/user_project_wrapper/runs/user_project_wrapper/results/synthesis/user_project_wrapper.synthesis.v`.

 Then, you will need to put your design aboard the Caravel chip.
 Make sure you have the following: